shuangxu96/CU-Net-Pytorch-/README.md

 # CU-Net-Pytorch-
 This is an unofficial code of Common and Unique information splitting network (CU-Net) with Pytorch.
+The offcial code (Tensorflow version) is [here](https://github.com/cindydeng1991/TPAMI-CU-Net).

 ## Requirements
 - pytorch (my version is 1.3.0)